 It also really requires people with an open mind.
 The weather can be extra tricky that high in the mountains, so a lot of times my Loveland Pass couples have pivoted to their plan B to allow for a more comfortable experience.
 Because of the weather, I only recommend eloping at Loveland Pass in June, July, and August.

 Getting to Loveland Pass is pretty straightforward.
-I recommend flying into Denver International Airport, renting a car, and then driving the two hours out to Keystone or Breckenridge (the closest towns to Loveland Pass).
+I recommend flying into Denver International Airport, renting a car, and then driving the two hours out to Keystone or Breckenridge (the closest mountain towns to Loveland Pass).
 I always recommend renting an SUV, regardless of what season you’re traveling in.
 The weather out here is so unpredictable, especially up in the mountains!
+Safety first.

 Don’t forget about getting acclimated to the altitude.
 If you can, PLEASE get to Colorado at least 48 hours before your elopement date.
 Some people have a reaction, like feeling lightheaded, and some people don’t.
 Either way, it’s better to be safe than sorry.

 Although Loveland Pass is near Keystone, I encourage my couples to stay in Breckenridge for the full mountain town experience!
 Breck is one of my favorite parts of Colorado, which says a lot because it’s HARD to choose favorites in such a gorgeous state.
-Some of the hottest spots to stay in Breck are the Residence Inn by Marriott, One Ski Hill Place, The Lodge at Breckenridge, and River Mountain Lodge.
+Some good spots to stay in Breck are the Residence Inn by Marriott, One Ski Hill Place, The Lodge at Breckenridge, and River Mountain Lodge.
 For something a little different, check out Fireside Inn and the Bivvi Hostel, which both offer dorm-style rooms!

 If I was eloping at Loveland Pass and staying in Breckenridge, I would 100% skip the hotels and book a luxury mountain house – they’re such a vibe.
 Airbnb has some amazing options, from condos to cabins to entire homes.
 Whether it’s just you and bae or you’re bringing your full crew, I have no doubt you can find something epic.
 Check out my faves here!